lxqt/lxqt/README.md

 ### Compiling sources

-The repository's build dependencies are CMake, Qt Base / Tools / X11 Extras, [libqtxdg](https://github.com/lxde/libqtxdg) and KWindowSystem.
-In order to pull VCS checkouts Git is needed as well.
+To build only CMake is needed, optionally Git to pull VCS checkouts.
 Runtime dependencies do not exist.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.

 To build run `make`, to install `make install` which accepts variable `DESTDIR` as usual.
 (Strictly speaking `make` isn't even needed right now.
 On the other hand it doesn't hurt so packagers may just include it in case it'll be needed one day.)

 ### Binary packages